Colt's Manufacturing Company: 2002–present

 In a 2002 restructuring, Colt's Manufacturing Company, Inc, spun off Colt Defense, LLC, to supply military, law enforcement and security markets.
 Colt's Manufacturing Company itself become a subsidiary of New Colt Holding Corp, LLC.
 In 2013 Colt Defense acquired New Colt Holding Corp., in part to protect a licensing agreement set to expire in 2014, where Colt's Manufacturing sold sporting rifles marketed to consumers that were manufactured by Colt Defense.
 This formed a single company to develop, manufacture and sell firearms under the Colt name for all markets for the first time since the 2003 completion of the restructuring.

 In 2013, Dennis R. Veilleux assumed the role of president & chief executive officer for Colt Holding Co.
 LLC and president & chief executive officer of Colt Defense LLC.
 Mr. Veilleux previously occupied the position of Principal at Sturm, Ruger & Co., Inc., Principal at General Electric Co., president & chief executive officer at Colt's Manufacturing Co.
 LLC and president & chief executive officer at New Colt Holding Corp.

 Following persistent reliability problems, the reunited Colt lost its contract with the US military for M4 rifles in 2013.
 Parent company Colt Defense, LLC, filed for Chapter 11 bankruptcy protection on June 15, 2015, citing both assets and debts in the $100 million to $500 million range.
 According to analysts, Colt's problems were due to the loss of the contract and low demand for its civilian handguns.
 In January 2016, Colt announced that the bankruptcy court had approved its restructuring plan.

 After restructuring, a reinvigorated Colt introduced several new versions of its 1911 pistols, including stainless-steel competition and target models.
 In 2017, Colt returned to the production of double-action revolvers with the .38 Colt Cobra, followed in 2019 by an improved version of the 1999 .357 Magnum Carry, the King Cobra.
 In 2020, Colt reintroduced a modernized Colt Python in stainless steel, followed by the reintroduction of 6- and 8-inch stainless steel versions of the Colt Anaconda in 2021- and a 4.25-inch Anaconda in 2023.

 In 2021, Colt was purchased by the Česká zbrojovka Group (CZG), which would rename itself Colt CZ Group in 2022.
 Lubomír Kovařík, the chairman of the CZG, stated that the acquisition would allow for co-operative research and development between the two companies, and specified that Colt products would continue to be manufactured in the United States.

+In 2026, Colt announced that Jillair Kubish has been appointed President and Chief Executive Officer, effective April 1, 2026, following approval by the Colt CZ Group North America Board of Directors.